 • ENERGY STAR®-certified air conditioners begin at 14.5 SEER.

-• Higher SEER-rated air conditioners have more features to help you save more.
-These features may include variable-speed cooling.
-Instead of operating at full speed constantly, these air conditioners can reduce blower speeds based on your cooling requirements.
-This results in quieter and more energy-efficient comfort.
-While an air conditioner with a better SEER rating is typically higher priced, it may be eligible for valuable rebates.
+• Higher SEER-rated air conditioners have extra features to help you save more.
+These features may involve variable-speed cooling.
+Instead of running at full blast constantly, these air conditioners can adjust blower speeds customized for your cooling preferences.
+This creates quieter and more energy-efficient cooling.
+While an air conditioner with a higher SEER rating is usually pricier, it might be eligible for valuable rebates.
 And the energy savings over its lifetime may help it pay for itself.

-When you’re researching air conditioning replacement, the company who installs it is just as critical as the model you choose.
-Freed Heating & Air Conditioning is one of the number one names for air conditioning installation in Moline.
-From helping you select the ideal solution for your house to reviewing financing options to professional installation, working with our professionals is a breeze.
-Call us at 309-323-9584 to begin today!
+When you’re planning for air conditioning replacement, the company who puts it in is just as critical as the model you go with.
+Freed Heating & Air Conditioning is one of the most trusted names for air conditioning installation in Moline.
+From helping you select the right solution for your house to discussing financing options to professional installation, collaborating with our pros is a breeze.
+Reach us at 309-323-9584 to get started now!